FullStackS-GmbH/terraform-workshop/Grundlagen/7_Terraform_Variables.md

 # Terraform Variables

 * What are Variables in Terraform?
-    * There are two importent files on which you will have to take care of.
-        * variables.tf:
-        * terraform.tfvars:
+    * They serve as parameters for a Terraform module, so users can customize behavior without editing the source.

-A Variable definitions file uses the same basci syntax as Terraform language files but consists only of variable name assignments:
+A Variable definitions file uses the same basic syntax as Terraform language files but consists only of variable name assignments:

 ## Declaration of variables:

-bla lba
+In the variables.tf file you define your variables plus the type the variable should have.

 variables.tf:
 ```